 General Education

-The following are the minimum general education requirements to be filled for graduation with a local Associate of Arts and/or an Associate of Science degree from Napa Valley College.
+The following are General Education requirements for local Associate of Arts and/or an Associate of Science degree from Napa Valley College.
 If you are a transfer student, choose only courses that appear both here and on the appropriate transfer general education/breadth sheet (either the CSU-GE or IGETC advising sheet).
-Students who have already earned a Bachelor degree or higher from an accredited university are exempted from local NVC GE requirements.
-Consult a Counselor for more information.
+Students who have already earned a bachelor degree or higher from an accredited university are exempted from NVC GE requirements.
+Consult with a Counselor for more information.

-General education, an integrated program of courses, is the foundation of the Associate Degree.
-General education courses introduce students to the achievements, the methods of inquiry and the major principles and concepts in the humanities, the social sciences, mathematics, and the natural sciences.
+General education is the foundation of the Associate Degree.
+General education is an integrated program of learning designed to introduce students to the variety of means through which people comprehend the modern world in courses that introduce students to the achievements, the methods of inquiry and the major principles and concepts in the humanities, the social sciences, mathematics, and the natural sciences.
+General education provides an opportunity for students to develop intellectual skills, information technology facility, effective and creative capabilities, social attitudes, and an appreciation for cultural diversity.
 Graduates possess a common foundation of knowledge for understanding their physical environment, culture and society and the skills of inquiry, reflection, and expression for personal growth and lifelong learning.

 A. Natural Science